 The classical advertising world

-When learning about the advertising industry, I frequently heard that people are often stressed out, that there are tight deadlines and long workdays.
+When learning about the advertising industry, I often heard that people get stressed out, that there are tight deadlines and long workdays.
 These are just some of the factors that made the creative agency model unattractive for me.

-Another concern that I had was that running agency might hold me back on doing work that I enjoy most.
-Hiring, onboarding and managing employees is not part of that and would come with a lot of responsibility and bureaucracy.
+Another concern that I had was that running an agency might hold me back on doing work that I enjoy most.
+Hiring, onboarding and managing employees is not part of it and would come with a lot of responsibility and bureaucracy.

 The challenges of co-founding

 Having a co-founder can be very beneficial, since both founders bring different skills into the company.
 Think of the great founder combinations at companies such as Apple or AirBnB.

 However, what I personally didn’t thought enough about, is the importance of a shared vision and shared goals.
 For example: What if you want to scale but your co-founder does not?
 What if your co-founder wants to work exclusively with business consultants but you would like to serve other businesses?
 What if you want to invest in an office, but your co-founder prefers remote work?
 Your goals need to align and that’s not always easy.

 Trust is an important factor as well.
 If you mess something up, for example by disappointing a client, not only your reputation is destroyed but often also the one of your co-founder (and the other way around).

 Freedom as the main motivator for being a freelancer

 As a freelancer, you can decide completely on your own, which projects to take on, from where you work and at what time.
 Sometimes this might be true for agencies as well, but oftentimes you are more constrained and won’t be that flexible.